 Rite of Christian Initiation for Adults (RCIA)

 University Ministry invites all students, staff, and faculty who are interested in formally joining the Catholic community or who have already been baptized into the Catholic Church and would now like to receive the sacraments of First Eucharist and Confirmation, to visit with Chaplain Fr.
 Mike DeTemple, O.P.
 The process of RCIA, or the Rite of Christian Initiation for Adults, may be the right fit for you.
 Through this process of initiation, you will journey with others as you explore, learn about, and are formed in the faith, the community, and the mission of the Catholic Church.
 The process culminates with the celebration of the sacraments of initiation here at Dominican, usually celebrated in the Easter season.

 Sacrament of Reconciliation

 The Sacrament of Reconciliation is offered regularly on campus, with dates and times posted on Campus News and in Rosary Chapel.
 Confession is always offered by appointment, anytime, by contacting Fr.
-Mike DeTemple, O.P. in the Chaplain's Office.
+Mike DeTemple, O.P. in University Ministry.

 This choir comprises a group of students who love to sing and contribute their musical gifts for our worshiping community.
 The group sings a wide variety of musical styles.
 They rehearse weekly on Wednesday evenings from 7-9pm and sing on alternate Sundays during the academic year, as well as for one or two special events each semester.
 There is a wonderful spirit among the women and men who are part of the choir and it is a good way to feel part of a smaller group within the University.